spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-baibot.md

 ## Installing

-After configuring the playbook, run the [installation](installing.md) command:
+After configuring the playbook, run it with [playbook tags](playbook-tags.md) as below:

 <!-- NOTE: let this conservative command run (instead of install-all) to make it clear that failure of the command means something is clearly broken. -->
 ```sh